tobinquadros/ubuntu-base/README.md

 vagrant box add --force my_ubuntu packer_virtualbox-iso_virtualbox.box
 ```

-_(After a build, you will find the "packer_virtualbox-iso_virtualbox.box" build
+After a build, you will find the `packer_virtualbox-iso_virtualbox.box` build
-artifact in the current working directory)_
+artifact in the current working directory.

 ## Provisioning